Part-DB/Part-DB-server/docs/usage/information_provider_system.md

 Part-DB tries to automatically find existing elements from your database for the information it got from the providers for fields like manufacturer, footprint, etc.
-For this it searches for an element with the same name (case-insensitive) as the information it got from the provider.
-So e.g. if the provider returns "EXAMPLE CORP" as manufacturer, Part-DB will automatically select the element with the name "Example Corp" from your database.
+For this, it searches for an element with the same name (case-insensitive) as the information it got from the provider.
+So e.g. if the provider returns "EXAMPLE CORP" as the manufacturer, Part-DB will automatically select the element with the name "Example Corp" from your database.

 As the names of these fields differ from provider to provider (and maybe not even normalized for the same provider), you can define multiple alternative names for an element (on their editing page).
-For example if define a manufacturer "Example Corp" with the alternative names "Example Corp.", "Example Corp", "Example Corp.
+For example, if you define a manufacturer "Example Corp" with the alternative names "Example Corp.", "Example Corp", "Example Corp.
 Inc." and "Example Corporation", then the provider can return any of these names and Part-DB will still automatically select the right element.